Sporting recovery and performance

 Do you spend a lot of time training to increase your strength?

 Great but if you always have tight muscles they limit full access to your strength and create friction in your movement.
-Think of who is the fastest man in the world Usain Bolt, when he is in action he is probably the most relaxed athlete the world has ever seen.
-Tight muscles are usually fatigued and weak so if we release the tension the muscles will seize to be fatigued and regain their natural strength.
-A few minutes on the floor doing Somatic Movement may give you access to more strength adding in a simple and gentle way to what training you are already doing.
+Think of who is the fastest man in the world, Usain Bolt.
+When he is in action he is probably the most relaxed athlete the world has ever seen.
+Tight muscles are usually fatigued and not accessing their full range of strength.
+If you release the tension the muscles will seize to be fatigued and regain their natural strength.
+A few minutes on the floor doing Somatic Movement Thomas Hanna style may give you access to more strength adding in a simple and gentle way of improving the training you are already doing.
+You may even discover that you can do less to achieve more.